gluschenko/unity-dark-skin/readme.md

 ## About
 This tool makes Dark Theme in Unity Editor and turns it back to white, if you wish.
-It's being useful for Unity Personal, where Dark Theme is disabled by default. <b>It's not a crack!
+It's being useful for Unity Personal, where Dark Theme is disabled by default. <b>It is not a crack!
 It's simply changing a couple of bits in Editor.exe</b>

 ## Usage
 1. Compile it with Visual Studio and copy UnityDarkSkin.exe to folder where Unity.exe is located